Product Name: Synagen IQ

 Bacopa Monnieri is an adaptogen herb and a very effective nootropic supplement.
 Several studies show that supplementing an extract of Bacopa Monnieri enhances memory function in healthy individuals.
 It can also slow down cognitive decline, and help people with anxiety and stress.
 However, we don’t know the exact dosage in Synagen, so be careful.

 Caffeine – UNKNOWN DOSAGE

-Caffeine is a popular and effective stimulant that I like to see in high-quality nootropic supplements.
+Caffeine is a popular and effective stimulant that we usually see in high-quality nootropic supplements.
 However, you shouldn’t overdose it.
-Since we don’t know the exact amount of it in Synagen, I’d suggest being careful with Synagen IQ.
+Since we don’t know the exact amount of it in Synagen, we suggest being careful with Synagen IQ.